mdn/content/files/en-us/games/techniques/3d_on_the_web/building_up_a_basic_demo_with_a-frame/index.md

 ## High level overview

-The current version of A-Frame is 1.6.0, which means it's highly experimental, but it already works and you can test it right away in the browser.
-It runs on desktop, mobile (iOS and Android), and Oculus Rift, Gear VR and HTC Vive.
+A-Frame runs on most environments, such as desktop, mobile (iOS and Android), and devices such as Oculus Rift, Gear VR and HTC Vive.

 A-Frame is built on top of [WebGL](/en-US/docs/Web/API/WebGL_API), and provides pre-built components to use in applications — models, video players, skyboxes, geometries, controls, animations, cursors, etc. It is based on the [entity component system](https://en.wikipedia.org/wiki/Entity_component_system), which is known in the game development world, but it targets web developers with a familiar markup structure, manipulable with JavaScript.
 The end result is 3D web experiences, which are VR-enabled by default.